rakovpublic/jneopallium/README.md

 Signal processor is some function which process the one type( or subtypes) of signals and emit signals to axon.

 Note: it has access to neuron and axon.
+Signals can be continuous (moved to next run fixed amount of times, with changes or without)

 Neuron is abstraction which store signals processor/processors for signal type/different signal types,
  oder of signal type processing and axon.
 Note: neuron can be stateful or stateless.
-Signals can be continuous (moved to next run, with changes or without)

 Axon store connection to other neurons with weights for each type of signal.